alexYooDev/video_forge/ReadME.md

 ## Introduction to VideoForge

 Public-Domain Video Transcoder Web App is a cloud-deployed REST API service that enables users to search legally available public-domain or royalty-free videos, and transform them into ready-to-use media assets.
-Unlike existing stock repositories such as Pexels or Pixabay, which only provide video downloads, this application focuses on media transformation: transcoding into multiple resolutions, generating GIF snippets, building thumbnail strips, and applying creative filters.
+Unlike existing stock repositories such as Pexels or Pixabay, which only provide video downloads, this application focuses on media transformation: transcoding into multiple resolutions.
 By combining content discovery with CPU-intensive processing, the system demonstrates scalable media workflows and offers unique value beyond simple content hosting.

 ## Requirements Analysis